awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 ## Input Options
 The solution supports RTP Push, RTMP push, and HLS input types.
-For more detialed instructions see the Implementation Guid on the [solution home page](https://aws.amazon.com/solutions/live-streaming-with-automated-multi-language-subtitling/).
+For more detialed instructions see the implementation guide on the [solution home page](https://aws.amazon.com/solutions/live-streaming-with-automated-multi-language-subtitling/).